lnapoli87/HOL2/hands-on-lab.md

 }
     ```

+09. Build and Run the app, and check everything is ok.
+Now you can see the references from a project

 ###Task4 - Wiring up EditProjectView

-01. Adding a variable for the selected project in the project list screen.
+01. Adding a variable for the selected project

     First, add a variable **project** in the **EditProjectViewController.h**
     ```